 - Applications to the court to be appointed as a person’s Deputy

-of the growth of DIY Wills and bargain online Will services have resulted in errors becoming far more common.
+The growth of DIY Wills and bargain online Will services has resulted in errors becoming far more common.
 What starts as a simple cost saving exercise can result in an ineffective Will and many thousands of pounds in legal costs.

 There are a number of reasons why a Will can be challenged.
 These include: